broadinstitute/warp/website/docs/Pipelines/Smart-seq2_Single_Nucleus_Multi_Sample_Pipeline/README.md

 #### Sample data input

-The pipeline is designed for take in an array of paired-end reads in the form of two FASTQ files per cell.
+The pipeline is designed to take in an array of paired-end reads in the form of two FASTQ files per cell.

 *  `fastq1_input_files`: array of FASTQ files containing forward paired-end sequencing reads for each cell (sample)
 *  `fastq2_input_files`: array of FASTQ files containing reverse paired-end sequencing reads for each cell (sample).